jwestgard/inst326/modules/module05/README.md

 Module 5 introduces a useful toolkit for all sorts of text processing, parsing, and searching.
 Regular Expressions, or regex, is a language for defining patterns of text that can be used to find one or more matches in a target string.
 Libraries exist for working with regular expressions in the context of many different programming environments, including in Python (the 're' module).

+## Learning Outcomes

+After completing this module, students should understand:

+- The basics of writing regular expressions.
+- How to test regexes using sites such as [Regex 101](https://regex101.com).
+- How to use regexes in Python programs through the re module.
+- The main functions for applying regexes in Python: search(), match(), and findall().

 ## Readings

 - Severance, _Python for Everybody_, [Chapter 11: Regular Expressions](https://www.py4e.com/html3/11-regex)